GluuFederation/docs-de-prod/docs/source/operation/logging.md

 ### Accessing Kibana UI

-The examples above doesn't expose Kibana UI port 5601 for security reason.
+The examples above don't expose Kibana UI port 5601 for security reasons.
-Below are examples on how to access the UI:
+Below are examples of how to access the UI:

 1. Kubernetes

     - expose the port using `kubectl port-forward $KIBANA_POD 5601:5601`
-    - do SSH tunneling to get port locally using `ssh -L 5601:localhost:5601 $USER@$REMOTE_HOST`
+    - use SSH tunneling to get the port locally using `ssh -L 5601:localhost:5601 $USER@$REMOTE_HOST`
-    - visit `http://localhost:5601` to access Kibana UI
+    - visit `http://localhost:5601` to access the Kibana UI

-2. Docker/Docker Swarm
+1. Docker/Docker Swarm

     - get the Kibana's container IP
     - visit the browser at `http://$KIBANA_CONTAINER_IP:5601`.

     or for Swarm mode:

-    - ensure Kibana container exposes port 5601 to host's `loopback` address (`127.0.0.1`), similar to `docker run -p 127.0.0.1:5601:5601 kibana`
+    - ensure the Kibana container exposes port 5601 to the host's `loopback` address (`127.0.0.1`), similar to `docker run -p 127.0.0.1:5601:5601 kibana`
-    - do SSH tunneling using `ssh -L 5601:localhost:5601 $USER@$REMOTE_HOST`
+    - use SSH tunneling using `ssh -L 5601:localhost:5601 $USER@$REMOTE_HOST`
-    - visit `http://localhost:5601` to access Kibana UI
+    - visit `http://localhost:5601` to access the Kibana UI